Good Luck Files - Ladybugs

 Despite me,

 maybe you're familiar with this children's rhyme!
-This song was made because the farmers
+This song was made because

 But not only in